Are you loving, not controlling (video)?

 b.
 I am aloof, cold, and distant and make little effort to connect with others.

 c.
 I have a difficult time building relationships with clients and family alike because I don’t trust myself or them to stay committed to the relationship.

 Worthy Self-Advocate Behaviors:

 a.
-I’m okay if people disagree with my outlooks and beliefs about life because I don’t take their views as a personal attack against me.
+I’m okay if people disagree with my outlooks and beliefs about life because I don’t take their views a personal attack against me.
 I still love and accept them.

 b.
 To grow my business, I persist with having effective sales conversations, and I respect others whether they say yes or no to me.

 c.
 I build long-term relationships based on trust, and it starts by trusting and being committed to me no matter what others say or do.

 d.
 I love others with a mature, patient love, without putting conditions on them to change.